I Got Filler To Reduce My Acne Scarring — Here Are The Results

 The filler was injected underneath my scars; however, some were too small to treat, and an acid-based peel was suggested for a later date.
 Around 0.5 ml of filler was injected into the viable scarring in my cheeks, and it was all over in a matter of minutes with virtually no pain.
 All I felt was a slight prick as the needle entered my skin, and then a pressure as the filler was pushed underneath my scars.

-Prices for non-permanent hyaluronic acid-based fillers such as Juvederm and Restylane range from £150 to £850 (roughly $200 to $1,100) for 1 ml.
-The cost of my treatment was £750 (roughly $1,000) and I opted to use the other 0.5 ml on my lines.
+Prices for non-permanent hyaluronic acid-based fillers such as Juvederm and Restylane range from £150 to £850 (roughly $270 CAD to $1,500 CAD) for 1 ml.
+The cost of my treatment was £750 (roughly $1,300 CAD) and I opted to use the other 0.5 ml on my lines.
 I wondered why most aestheticians only use non-permanent filler for this procedure, as I imagined that this type of treatment would benefit from permanent fillers — and, frankly I wanted a long-term fix.

 "I personally don’t advocate permanent filler for any treatment," Dr. Zamani explained.
 "The results will gradually wear off after around 6-18 months and need repeating.
 However, in my experience, scars rarely return to their previous state.
 As we age, the positioning of our skin and bones changes, too, and permanent fillers don’t accommodate these changes which can result in an unnatural look."